twisted/twisted/docs/core/development/policy/compatibility-policy.rst

                 __file__,
                 db.getUser, 'some-user')

-        def test_deprecationUsingFlushWarnings(self):
-            """
-            flushWarnings() is the recommended way of checking for deprecations.
-            Make sure you only flushWarning from the targeted code, and not all warnings.
-            """
-            db.getUser('some-user')

-            message = (
-                'twisted.Identity.getUser was deprecated in Twisted 15.0.0: '
-                'Use twisted.get_user instead.'
-                )
-            warnings = self.flushWarnings(
-                [self.test_deprecationUsingFlushWarnings])
-            self.assertEqual(1, len(warnings))
-            self.assertEqual(DeprecationWarning, warnings[0]['category'])
-            self.assertEqual(message, warnings[0]['message'])

 When code is deprecated, all previous tests in which the code is called and tested will now raise ``DeprecationWarning``\ s.